techmatlock/ssl-certificate-checker/README.md

 ## Installation
 Fork this repository.

+1. Install packages - pip install -r requirements.txt
-1. Export DNS A records from Windows DNS or other DNS provider.
+2. Export DNS A records from Windows DNS or other DNS provider.
-2. Format records so they look like the example in the websites/ folder.
+3. Format records so they look like the example in the websites/ folder.
-3. The cronjob runs the preprocess_data.py module every night at 11:59PM.
+4. The cronjob runs the preprocess_data.py module every night at 11:59PM.
    preprocess_data is the module that collects all the SSL data to display on the frontend.
-4. (Optional) route53.py can be run separately if you have A records in AWS Route53.
+5. (Optional) route53.py can be run separately if you have A records in AWS Route53.

 ## Usage